hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 Each Department has their own separate User Group, e.g. Department F Users.
 Users from the various Departments are added to the appropriate User Groups.

 A Space 'Main Space' is created within the IAM Service of this Tenant and Resources are added.
 In this case, the Resource for the Billing Account HP-APJ-DMO-JPN-99920 and also the Resource for the HPE GreenLake for ML Ops are added.
 Finally, the User Groups are assigned to the Space with the appropriate Roles.

+### Conclusion

+As you can see, the key to configuring Identiy and Access Management in a Tenant is to understand the building blocks and how to make informed decisions on how to design IAM resources to match customer requirements.
+Finally, the examples will help you to see how the flexibility of GreenLake Central Identity and Access Management allows an almost infinite number of possible configurations, giving the flexibility to match diverse customer requirements.

+Please feel free to reach out directly if you have any questions.